What is bulky waste?

 Bulky waste is domestic waste that is too big for your usual bin collection.

-If you want the council to collect your bulky waste you will need to book a bulky waste collection.
+If you want the council to collect your bulky waste, read on to see what we can and cannot collect.

-Note: Please ensure that mattresses and sofas are protected with a waterproof cover to keep them dry during wet weather.
+Sofas must be covered with a waterproof cover to keep them dry.
 We cannot collect them if they become too wet and heavy to move.

 - Items that are too heavy for two people to move and lift safely such as a piano or a shed